tsusanto/gt/_posts/2025-02-03-chicken-pesto-sandwich.md

 Ingredients:
-* 4 chicken thighs (bone in, skin of from Trader Joe's)
+* 4 chicken thighs (bone in, skin on from Trader Joe's)
 * 4 Trader Joe's brioche buns
 * Arugula
 * Trader Joe's pesto basil
 * 2 roma tomatoes, sliced
 * sliced olives
 * 4 sliced cheese (provolone/swiss/cheddar)
-* italian seasoning, pepper, salt, olive oil
+* Italian seasoning, pepper, salt, olive oil

 Debone the chicken thighs and discard the skin.
-I like to save the bones and freeze it in a ziploc bag for making chicken stock as we love making noodle soups.
+I like to save the bones and freeze it in a ziploc bag for making chicken stock as we love eating noodle soups.

-Marinate the chicken with italian seasoning, salt, pepper and olive oil.
+Marinate the chicken with italian seasoning, salt, pepper and olive oil for 10 minutes.

 Heat up a grill pan.
 When the pan is hot, add the chicken pieces and grill for 8 minutes on each side.